sarcophagus-org/quickstart-archaeologist/README.md

 ### Archaeologist not showing in the web application
-1. Ensure you have registered your archaeologist.
+1. Ensure you have registered your archaeologist (see setup instructions).
 2. Make sure your free bond is larger than your minimum digging fee.
 You will not show up in the web application if you do not have enough free bond posted to accept new jobs.
-3. Ensure your domain is pointed at the IP address of your server using: https://www.nslookup.io/website-to-ip-lookup
+3. Ensure your domain is pointed at the IP address of your server using:
 4. See if any errors appear in the logs of either your archaeologist service, or the SSL service

 ```